Jarredm1999/e-portfolio/README.md

         security knowledge to help organizations build and protect modern systems.

 I created this portfolio to showcase my projects and connect with recruiter faster.
-If want to connect either open the web page and go to contact section or connect with me on linkedin: https://www.linkedin.com/in/jarred-myers-162296156/
+If want to connect either open the web page and go to contact section or connect with me on [linkedin](https://www.linkedin.com/in/jarred-myers-162296156/)